gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Default Values for Group Configuration Parameters

 This section defines the default values that the Group Manager assumes for the configuration parameters of an OSCORE group, unless differently specified when creating and configuring the group.
-This can be achieved as specified in {{I-D.tiloca-ace-oscore-gm-admin}}.
+This can be achieved as specified in {{I-D.ietf-ace-oscore-gm-admin}}.

 The Group Manager SHOULD use the same default values defined in Section 3.2 of {{RFC8613}} for both the HKDF algorithm and the AEAD algorithm used in the group.